Resume 2022 Mistakes to Avoid

 #6 / Resume is TOO long

 When you are writing a resume, you are writing a marketing document, which goal is to help you sell your candidacy as well as it’s possible.
-However, if your resume is so long and took hiring manager to bring extra efforts to read it – you are not in the best situation here.
+However, if your resume is so long and took the hiring manager to bring extra efforts to read it – you are not in the best situation here.

 Hiring managers are busy people.
 They don’t have enough time to scan each candidate’s resume.
 If they can’t understand if you are good enough to invite you for an interview – your resume goes to a trash pile.
-You need to “catch” them using some other ways, but resume lengths is not the best option here.
+You need to “catch” them using some other ways, but resume lengths are not the best option here.

 #7 / Time to refresh

 In some cases, you have a great chance to relax a bit and take a long-time vacation.
 Because of many reasons, we’re not going to specify them all now.
 But now we’re going to talk about if you need to show such information in your resume.

 There are many different points of view on this matter.
 If you want to hide an employment gap – it’s a good idea to include such information in your resume.
 But – if you want to include that, just only to include it, it’s not a good idea to do that.
 Maybe in other countries is common practice, but not in the USA.

 We don’t know why, but most likely all the candidates add references to their resumes.
 If you will ask us why?
 We will 100% answer you – WE DON’T KNOW.
 Why do you think the hiring manager will spend time calling using the phone numbers you left on your resume?